INFLATION, THE HIDDEN TAX

 The only way to prevent inflation, as far as I know, is to have an honest government that is not permitted to print endless amounts of money.
 The best way to do this is to have a gold standard, or something similar, so that the government is forced to put some value behind their paper money.

-WHAT ELSE YOU CAN DO
+WHAT CAN A PERSON DO ABOUT INFLATION?

 Also, do not live beyond your means.
 Save some money in the form of coins or other tangible goods.

-Inflation often follows a period of prosperity where people get lax and allow the government to violate the law, as has happened in America.
+á Inflation often follows a period of prosperity where people get lax and allow the government to violate the law, as has happened in America.
 So it is a wakeup call for many people that eventually is helpful for society if it can return to sound monetary and governmental policies.

 Home * Hair Analysis * Saunas * Books * Articles